rhiot/gitbook/cloudplatform/services/device_management.md

 Keep also in mind that sending the regular LWM2M update by the client device to the LWM2M Leshan protocol adapter sends heartbeat update as well.

+### Deregistering device

+Sometimes you would like to explicitly remove the particular registered device from a device database.
+In such case you can send a message to the following IoT connector channel:

+    String id -> device.deregister

+Where ID is a String representing the unique ID of a device.

 ## Running device service in Spring Boot runtime

 The disconnection period can be changed globally using the `disconnectionPeriod` environment variable indicating the